-the safe place that we can go as we are
+the safe place where we can go as we are

-Over the last four years, I have photographed recent immigrants to the Twin Cities, primarily from Burma, Bhutan and Somalia; who have been displaced from their homeland by war, violence and famine.
+Over the last five years, I have photographed recent immigrants to the Twin Cities, primarily from Burma, Bhutan and Somalia; who have been displaced from their homeland by war, violence and famine.

 I often meet my subjects just after they’ve arrived.
 I establish a relationship with them based on our common experience as foreigners.
 My portraits capture the ambivalence my subjects feel about being in a new environment that both welcomes them and mistrusts difference, and of making the unfamiliar familiar.